 You can buy the Cinque Terre Train Card online or at any of the train stations/information stands of the five towns, La Spezia, or Levanto.

-Take note that it is only valid on the day you purchase it or for the date you indicate online if you’re buying your tickets through the website, then it’s only valid for the date you choose.
+Take note that it is only valid on the day you purchase it.
+If you’re buying your tickets through the website, then it’s only valid for the date you choose.

-I highly recommend buying the card online before you visit, especially if you’re traveling on a weekend, to avoid long lines.
+I highly recommend buying the card online before you visit to avoid long lines.

 If the train staff come to check your ticket, you’ll also have to present a valid photo ID.
 If you buy your ticket online, you can take a screenshot of it or download it to your phone to present.
 However, if you purchase them in person, you MUST validate them at one of the tiny green machines that are all along the train platforms.

-If your ticket isn’t validated, you will receive a fine – this is one of the train tips you must know when traveling in Italy!
+If your ticket isn’t validated, you will receive a fine!

 Important to Know: The English translation of the website to purchase the Cinque Terre Train Card is not clear for two categories.
-Know that “Aggregate” means groups, if your buying the cards for a group, and “Guys” is meant to be children, if you’re purchasing the card for children.
+Know that “Aggregate” means groups, if you’re buying the cards for a group, and “Guys” is meant to be children, if you’re purchasing the card for children.